True or False: Federal law doesn’t require employers to provide employees with pay stubs.

 What’s required to be included in payroll records?

-As we stated earlier, the FLSA requires that employers keep accurate records of hours worked and wages paid to employees.
+The FLSA requires that employers keep accurate records of hours worked and wages paid to employees.
 The following data should be retained:

 - Employee’s full name and social security number

-- Address, including zip code
+- Address, including ZIP code

 - Birthdate, if younger than 19